jbrttl/aoc-2021/README.md

 # aoc-2021
 **Advent of Code 2021**

-**Overarching strategy to this years AoC:**
+**Overarching strategy to this year's AoC:**

 Attempt to score points on solutions.
-I dont not attempt to write pretty or the most performant code
+I do not attempt to write pretty or the most performant code